jnozzi/cocoadev.com/SiteContent/General/ValidatingTextInputInATextView.markdown

 One more question.
-I have an [[NSTextView]] on-screen for which I am looking to have the user enter a string that looks like any of these examples:
+I have an General/NSTextView on-screen for which I am looking to have the user enter a string that looks like any of these examples:

 1d8+1
 5d12+7